-If these Achilles bursitis treatments do not work, a physician may use a steroid injection to reduce inflammation in the retrocalcaneal bursa.
+If these steps do not help alleviate symptoms of Achilles bursitis, a physician may use a steroid injection to reduce inflammation in the retrocalcaneal bursa.
 This is followed up by rest, as the bursa may rupture, especially if the injection is given more than once.
 The doctor may also place the foot in a cast, especially if the patient has Achilles bursitis in conjunction with Achilles tendonitis.
 In rare cases, surgery may be needed to remove the affected bursa.